Edinson Cavani: Paris Saint-Germain

-2013–14: Debut season
+2013–14: debut season

-Cavani debuted for PSG on 9 August, coming on as 72nd-minute substitute for Lavezzi in a league match against Montpellier.
+Cavani debuted for PSG on 9 August, coming on as a 72nd-minute substitute for Lavezzi in a league match against Montpellier.
 He started the following game on 18 August and scored his first goal for the club, a late equaliser against Ajaccio.

 Cavani scored his first Champions League goal for the club in their European season opener against Olympiacos on 17 September.
 He ended the group stage with four goals from five matches as PSG qualified with a 100% win record.

 On 22 January 2014, Cavani scored his 20th goal of the season in PSG's 2–1 Coupe de France defeat at home to Montpellier.
 On 2 March, after missing a month of the season with a thigh injury, Cavani scored on his return to the team in a 2–0 win over Le Classique rivals Marseille at the Parc des Princes.

 On 19 April, he scored both goals for PSG as they beat Lyon 2–1 in the 2014 Coupe de la Ligue Final.
 He finished his first season with 25 goals in 43 games across all competitions, including 16 in 30 league games.